bupt-ai-cz/HSA-NRL/README.md

 We are continuing to add the using instructions of our code.

 ## Acknowledgements
-- Thanks Chaoyang hospital for dataset annotation
+- Thanks Chaoyang hospital for dataset annotation.
 - Thanks Yi Chen for the design of Fig. 3 in our paper.